UKCloud/documentation/articles/openshift/oshift-how-v4-update.md

 - You must be a cluster admin user

-- You must contact UKCloud Support and ask for an etcd backup to be taken to ensure there is a restore point in case of corruption during the update

 ### Process

 1. In the UI, navigate to **Administration > Cluster Settings**.